apache/pulsar-site/versioned_docs/version-2.8.x/client-libraries-java.md

 ## Consumer

 In Pulsar, consumers subscribe to topics and handle messages that producers publish to those topics.
-You can instantiate a new [consumer](reference-terminology.md#consumer) by first instantiating a {@inject: javadoc:PulsarClient:/client/org/apache/pulsar/client/api/PulsarClient} object and passing it a URL for a Pulsar broker (as [above](#client-configuration)).
+You can instantiate a new [consumer](reference-terminology.md#consumer) by first instantiating a [PulsarClient](/api/client/org/apache/pulsar/client/api/PulsarClient) object and passing it a URL for a Pulsar broker (as [above](#client-configuration)).

-Once you've instantiated a {@inject: javadoc:PulsarClient:/client/org/apache/pulsar/client/api/PulsarClient} object, you can create a {@inject: javadoc:Consumer:/client/org/apache/pulsar/client/api/Consumer} by specifying a [topic](reference-terminology.md#topic) and a [subscription](concepts-messaging.md#subscription-modes).
+Once you've instantiated a [PulsarClient](/api/client/org/apache/pulsar/client/api/PulsarClient) object, you can create a [Consumer](/api/client/org/apache/pulsar/client/api/Consumer) by specifying a [topic](reference-terminology.md#topic) and a [subscription](concepts-messaging.md#subscription-modes).

 ```java